Skip to main content

 Pesto Encrusted Beef Tenderloin

-Beef tenderloin can make any dinner special.
 This beef tenderloin with a pesto crust recipe is flavorful and easy to prepare.

 Do you have a special occasion on the horizon?
 Are you planning a celebratory dinner, but don't want to spend all day in preparation?
 This recipe for pesto-encrusted beef tenderloin may be a perfect solution.
 We had this dinner for one of our recent family birthday dinners.
 It was delicious and relatively easy to make.

-Four Reasons to Love this Pesto Encrusted Beef Tenderloin Recipe
+Four Reasons to Love this Pesto-Encrusted Beef Tenderloin Recipe

 Beef tenderloin is an excellent choice for a special dinner because it is elegant, tasty, and doesn't require constant supervision while cooking.